Country profile Mozambique

 NABC organised a webinar about doing business in Mozambique on June 30th, 2020.
 The recording is available via our YouTube channel.

-In 2016 NABC, in cooperation with Wageningen University & Research organised a trade mission to both Mozambique and South Africa.
+In 2016 NABC, in cooperation with Wageningen University & Research, organised a trade mission to both Mozambique and South Africa.
 The key focus areas were the Agri-business, Maritime and Offshore sectors.
-More specifically: port development and gas related infrastructure.
-Information was disseminated about the agricultural sector of Mozambique.
-During the mission delegates engaged with stakeholders from both the public and private sectors.

-In 2015 NABC organised a trade mission to Mozambique together with Wageningen University & Research and local partner the Zambezi Valley Development Authority.
+In 2015, NABC organised a trade mission to Mozambique together with Wageningen University & Research and local partner the Zambezi Valley Development Authority.
 The mission focused on promising sub-sectors of agri-business.
-Areas of focus were potatoes, horticulture, aquaculture, dairy and poultry.

 Investment climate